iamdevonbutler/mongorules/README.md

 ### novalidate

-In instances where you want to run a query w/o schema validation you may prefix your query w/ the `novalidate` property:
+In instances where you want to run a query w/o schema validation you may prefix your query w/ the 'novalidate' property:

 ```
 var result = db.users.novalidate.insert({...});
 ```

-### The 'required' property
+### The 'required' and 'notNull' properties

+If 'required' is `true` and 'notNull' is `false`, ONLY `undefined` values will fail validation.

-- If required is `true`, `null` and `undefined` values will fail validation.
+If 'required' is `true` and 'notNull' is `true`, `undefined` AND `null` values will fail validation.

-- If required is `true`, an array of values must have a length > 1.
+*By default, 'required' and 'notNull' are `false`*

+**For arrays:**

+- Array of values: if 'required' is `true`, array must contain at least one value.
+If 'notNull' is also `true`, the values must not be `null`.
-- If required is `true`, an array of objects must have a length > 1.
+- Array of objects: if required is `true`, array must contain at least one object.
-- If required is `true`, an array of arrays of values must have a outer array with length > 1 and an inner array w/ a length > 1.
+- Array of arrays of values: if 'required' is `true`, the outer array must contain at least one array, and the inner array must contain at least one value.
+If 'notNull' is also `true`, the values in the inner array must not be `null`.
-- If required is `true`, an array of arrays of objects must have a outer array with length > 1 and an inner array w/ a length > 1.
+- Array of arrays of objects: if 'required' is `true`, the outer array must contain at least one array, and the inner array must contain at least one object.

 ### The 'default' property
-If `required` is false, the `default` property may be set.
+If 'required' is false, the 'default' property may be set.
+The default value will be set if a document property is `undefined`.

+**For arrays:**

 - Arrays of values: the default value will be set if the array is empty or undefined.
 The default should include the array and its value. e.g. default: `['value']` and NOT `'value'`.

 - Arrays of objects: the default value will be set if the array is empty or undefined.
-If the contained object is missing require fields, a validation error will be thrown.
-The default should be include the array and its value. e.g. default `[{name: 'value'}]` and NOT `{name:'value'}`.
+The default should include the array and its value. e.g. default `[{name: 'value'}]` and NOT `{name:'value'}`.

-- Array of arrays of values: same as *arrays of values*; however, the default value should include both arrays. e.g. `[ ['value'] ]` and NOT `['value']`
+- Array of arrays of values: same as *array of values*; however, the default value should include both arrays. e.g. `[ ['value'] ]` and NOT `['value']`

-- Array of arrays of objects: same as *arrays of objects*; however, the default value should include both arrays. e.g. `[ [{name:'value'}] ]` and NOT `[{name: 'value'}]`.
+- Array of arrays of objects: same as *array of objects*; however, the default value should include both arrays. e.g. `[ [{name:'value'}] ]` and NOT `[{name: 'value'}]`.

-*Note: custom default value behavior can be accomplished using the `transform()` property.*

-### The 'type' and `dateFormat` properties
+### The 'type' and 'dateFormat' properties

 Allowed types include: